I’m Naomi. I’m a disabled PhD researcher.

 In my career history, I’ve been a teacher in the Further Education sector and an associate lecturer in sociology.
 I am also a Disability Equality Trainer, and I deliver disability equality training in educational, business and religious settings.

 I am disabled myself.
-I live in London with two cats and one human.
+I live in London with one cat and one human.
 I am always coveting a newer, shinier mobility aid.